follang/docs/docs/3_ite/objects.md

 ```

-### Structs
+### Lists

 <h5 style="color: red; !important;">
-Compared to records, structs cant have neither named values, neither default values
+Compared to records, lists cant have neither named values, neither default values
 </h5>

-Structs are simplified version of records.
-The are identified with `stc[]` keyword.
-Structs have the added meaning the record name provides but don’t have names associated with their fields; rather, they just have the types of the fields.
-Structs are useful when you want to give a `set[]` a name and make the tuple be a different type from other sets, and naming each field as in a regular record would be verbose or redundant.
+Lists are simplified version of records.
+The are identified with `lst[]` keyword.
+Lists have the added meaning the record name provides but don’t have names associated with their fields; rather, they just have the types of the fields.
+Lists are useful when you want to give a `set[]` a name and make it be a different type from other sets, and naming each field as in a regular record would be verbose or redundant.

 ```
-typ regStc: stc = {
+typ regStc: lst = {
     int[8],
     str,
 }
 ```
-And the difference between a struct and aliased type to set is that, in a struct you can restrict the values (with ranges) assigned to each field:
+And the difference between a list and aliased type to set is that, in a list you can restrict the values (with ranges) assigned to each field:
 ```
 typ rgbSet: set[int[8], int[8], int[8]];